Fourth Stimulus Check: Will There Be Another Relief Payment?

 The Democrats used a process called reconciliation to pass the bill in the Senate without Republican support.
 That allows budget-related matters to proceed with a simple majority rather than the filibuster-proof 60 votes.
 Generally only one reconciliation bill can pass per fiscal year.
 But a subsequent ruling by the Senate parliamentarian, who interprets the legislative body’s rules, opened up a path for additional spending legislation.
 Without reconciliation, any bill would need at least 10 Republican votes, along with every Democratic vote.

 But the Biden administration has other priorities.
 One of its biggest is addressing infrastructure.
-The President’s American Jobs Plan, which aims to rebuild roads, repair bridges, do away with lead pipes, extend broadband, modernize the country’s electric grid and much more, would cost $2.3 trillion as originally proposed.
-But Biden and a group of Senators from both parties have agreed upon a framework for a scaled-back infrastructure plan that would cost under $1 trillion.
-In theory, the new version could eventually include a fourth stimulus check, even though the original version did not.
-That seems unlikely given the drastic cut in the price tag.
-Democrats are purportedly also looking to push through another infrastructure-related package, possibly using reconciliation.
+The proposed American Jobs Plan, which aimed to rebuild roads, repair bridges, do away with lead pipes, extend broadband, modernize the country’s electric grid and much more, carries a price tag of $2.3 trillion.
+Biden and a group of Senators from both parties agreed upon a framework for a scaled-back infrastructure plan costing under $1 trillion.
+An initial vote failed due to a disagreement over further empowering the IRS to collect the unpaid taxes that would ultimately pay for some of the package.
+But the plan could still advance.
+Neither the original version nor the bipartisan version included a fourth stimulus check.
+One could, in theory, be added.
+That seems unlikely given the price tag.

 The American Families Plan, focusing on childcare, education and paid family leave, would cost another $1.8 trillion.
 A fourth stimulus check is not included in the current version of this plan either, though one could theoretically still be added.
 The American Families Plan is a more likely home for a fourth stimulus check than the American Jobs Plan.
 According to the administration, funding for this plan would come from higher taxes on wealthy individuals.
 Republicans oppose these possible tax increases.